danirod/danirod.dev/README.md

   header, usually noreply@danirod.dev, but not hardcoded anyway.
 - `MAILGUN_API_TO`: Just a way to parameterize the email where the contact form will be delivered, usually my business mail, but not hardcoded anyway.
+- `MAILGUN_API_ENDPOINT`: Set to https://api.eu.mailgun.net when Mailgun is
+  configured to use European servers, otherwise it will return HTTP 401.

 ### i18n